Why is Mother-Centric Care Important?

 What is matricentric care?

-Mother-centric care therefore involves care from health and support providers who value the health, decisions, and needs of the mother.
+Mother-centric care, or matricentric care, is therefore care from health and support providers who value the health, decisions, and needs of the mother.

 Contrary to what some might have us believe, mother-centric does NOT mean we don’t value what’s best for our child/children.